 - Hydrate, hydrate, hydrate.
 Seriously, this is one of the most important steps.
 After cleansing, I go in with a hydrating serum, followed by a moisturizer.
 Apply your moisturizer at least 10 minutes before applying makeup if possible, so that it has time to absorb into the skin.

 - If you’re very oily, you may want to apply a primer.
 I personally have a love/hate relationship with primers.
 While they do help product stick to the skin, if you’re very dry or have texture/flaky patches, primer can actually accentuate this.
+Opt for a moisturizing primer with a high water content, like the Smashbox Primerizer!

 - A hydrating mist or facial spray is a great way to add extra moisture to the skin.
 My favourite is the Tatcha Luminous Dewy Skin mist – it’s very expensive, but truly amazing.
+It gives your skin an instant radiant, dewy glow!

 - Opt for a foundation with a dewy or luminous finish.
 This really helps create that youthful glow, and will also help boost your highlight.
 Apply your foundation in very thin layers, blending into the skin with a damp sponge (this works better than a brush for creating a dewy, natural finish.)